- Drop-In Centre/Wellness Clinic

 Small Business Training Program:

-On completing the program you will have a current resume, a personal business plan that can be used to apply for a Community Micro Loan, and an understanding of how to do basic bookkeeping for yourself as a sole proprietor.
+Upon completing the program you will have a business plan that can be used to apply for a Community Micro Loan and an understanding of how to do basic bookkeeping for yourself as a sole proprietor.

 This scholarship is named after Jannit Rabinovitch, feminist and community activist, and one of the co-founders of Peers Victoria Resources Society in 1995.
 She continued to support Peers until the end of her life (2007).
 The scholarship provides funds to support current and former sex workers to pursue education and job training.
 For more information about the application process:

 Phone: 250.388.5325 (ext.
 110)